Nexus IQ for Azure DevOps

-- You're going to be redirected at the Azure DevOps Extensions marketplace
+- You're going to be redirected to the Azure DevOps Extensions marketplace

 - Enter "Nexus IQ" in the search box and you should find the Nexus IQ extension

-- After clicking on found Nexus IQ extension, you'll be redirected on the extension's page
+- After clicking on found Nexus IQ extension, you'll be redirected to the extension's page

 - Click on the green "Get" button, after that the installation process will be initiated

-- Follow the installation steps and when it is done you should see that Nexus IQ extension is presented in the "Organization Settings" page:
+- Follow the installation steps and when it is done you should see that the Nexus IQ extension is presented on the "Organization Settings" page: